martintajur/node-mysql-activerecord/README.md

 ### JOIN
 #### .join(table, relation[,direction])
-This SQL command is used query multiple tables related and connected by keys and get a single resultset.
+This SQL command is used query multiple tables related and connected by keys and get a single result set.

 Parameter | Type    | Default  | Description
 :-------- | :------ | :------- | :--------------------------------------------------